MicrosoftDocs/appcenter-docs/docs/sdk/distribute/unity.md

 1. Click on the **Distribute new release** button in the portal and upload your build of the app.
 1. Once the upload has finished, click **Next** and select the **Distribution group** that you previously created as the **Destination** of that app distribution.
 1. Review the Distribution and distribute the build to your in-app testing group.
 1. People in that group will receive an invite to be testers of the app.
-Once they need to accept the invite, they can download the app from the App Center Portal from their mobile device.
+Once they accept the invite, they can download the app from the App Center Portal from their mobile device.
 Once they have in-app updates installed, you're ready to test in-app updates.
 1. Bump the version of your app (`CFBundleShortVersionString ` or `CFBundleVersion ` for iOS, `versionCode` for Android).
 1. Build the release version of your app and upload a new build just like you did in the previous step.
 Distribute to the **Distribution Group** you created earlier.
 Members of the Distribution Group will be prompted for a new version the next time the app starts.